 —Jim Kuzman, Applications Engineer, Telos Alliance TV Solutions Group

 Also remember that our processors expect synchronous source switching and asynchronous switching can cause glitches or even short-term audio muting while the unit re-syncs.
-In such cases, the use of a video frame sync directly ahead of the AERO processor is
+In such cases, the use of a video frame sync directly ahead of the AERO processor is recommended.

 Finally, always remember that cheerful and helpful support is but a phone call away at 717-735-3611 during regular business hours, and off-air support is available 24/7.